 CAMPBELL HOUSE ENDOWMENT FUND

 In addition to the Gallery Addition project, we will establish an endowment fund with a target amount of $1.5 million.
-This fund will support the Arts Council’s activities and stewardship of the house and grounds–leaving an artistic legacy for generations to come.
+This fund will support the Arts Council’s activities and stewardship of the Campbell House and grounds–leaving an artistic legacy for generations to come.

 Click Here if you would like to donate to this project.